hamzaamrani/SciQ/README.md

 `docker start db && docker exec -it db bash`

-## if there is change in db schema (only after docker-compose up --build)
+If there are change in the DB schema with `docker-compose up --build` the script apply migrate and upgrade.

-`flask db init` (if there isn't a migrations folder in root yet)

-in .env file change db with ip docker engine

-`docker-compose up --build db`

-`flask db migrate -m "messaggio"`

-in .env change ip docker engine with db

-`docker-compose up --build`